Skip to content

 • Quarter of violent content seen by teenage children is pushed by social media platforms

-• Teens most likely to see violence on TikTok and X
+• Teens are most likely to see violence on TikTok and X

 • 1 in 9 see content featuring zombie knives or machetes